ServiceNowDevProgram/Hacktoberfest/.github/templates/rootreadmetemplate.md

 Inside this repository, you will find links to all of our hosted projects, along with helpful information and tutorials.

 🔔🔔🔔<br>
-***CONTRIBUTORS must follow all guidelines in the various CONTRIBUTING.md files of each repository*** or run the risk of having your Pull Requests labeled as spam.<br>
+***CONTRIBUTORS must follow all guidelines in the various CONTRIBUTING.md files of each repository*** or run the risk of having your Pull Requests labeled as spam.
+This repository's CONTRIBUTING.md file can be found [here](/CONTRIBUTING.md).<br>
 🔔🔔🔔

 <!-- TOC -->